cornerstonejs/cornerstone3D/packages/docs/docs/tutorials/basic-annotation-tool.md

 ## Implementation

-We have already stored images on a dicom server for the purpose of this tutorial.
+We have already stored images on a server for the purpose of this tutorial.

 First let's create two HTMLDivElements and style them to contain viewports.